feature-image

 Imago

 Let’s pretend to be surprised for a moment.
 Luka Doncic just dropped 43 points to guide the Lakers to their 13 win in the last 15 games.
 In a tightly contested and physical matchup, Doncic was an outlier.
 His scoring efficiency kept the Purple and Gold in the contest.
-But this has been happening since the All-Star break.
-Yet, the latest MVP rankings saw Doncic drop to fourth.
+This has been the trend since the All-Star break, yet the latest MVP rankings dropped him to fourth.

-Austin Reaves was the first to express his surprise at that fact.
+Austin Reaves was among the first to express his surprise.
 “He continues to drop in the MVP race, which is insane to me.
-I guess it don’t really matter, maybe he’s gotta score 60, I don’t know,” he said about his teammate.
-It’s reached that helpless point.
-Even Doncic feels he has run out of ways to bring himself up the ladder.
+I guess it don’t really matter, maybe he’s gotta score 60, I don’t know,” That sentiment reflects a growing frustration around the league.
+Even Doncic feels he has run out of ways to strengthen his case.

 “Yeah, hopefully, but the better I play, the more I go down in ratings, so I don’t know what more I can do,” the Slovenian said about possibly winning the elusive trophy for the first time in his career.